High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles

 We conduct experiments on all the datasets for binary classification with $150$ to $5000$ data points from the Penn Machine Learning Benchmarks repository (PMLB) \cite{romano2021pmlb}.
 In total, there are 64 such datasets.
 Each binary classification problem is formulated as a logistic regression problem with an RBF kernel (with parameter $\sigma = 1$).

-We compare the following three algorithms, and they are implemented as follows.
+We compare the following three algorithms, each is given a budget of up to $100$ epochs, and they are implemented as follows.

-\begin{itemize} \item {\bf ALOE.} The zeroth and first order oracles are implemented using the same mini-batch of a fixed size within each iteration.
-Batch sizes are taken to be $128$.
-We estimate $\epsilon_f$ at the beginning of every epoch (i.e. every $K$ iterations, where $K$ equals the total number of data samples divided by $128$), by computing $\frac{1}{5}$ times the empirical standard deviation of $30$ zeroth order oracle calls with batch size $128$ at the current point.
-We found in practice the algorithm is quite robust to how $\epsilon_f$ is chosen, but overall selecting $\epsilon_f>0$ is justified in practice.
-This is shown in Figure \ref{epi_f}.
+\begin{itemize} \item {\bf SASS.} The zeroth- and first-order oracles are implemented using random mini-batches of size $128$.
+We estimate $\epsilon_f$ at the beginning of every epoch (i.e. every $K$ iterations, where $K$ equals the total number of data samples divided by $128$), by computing $\frac{1}{5}$ times the empirical standard deviation of $30$ zeroth-order oracle calls with batch size $128$ at the current point.
+Figure \ref{epi_f} shows the performance of SASS with different choices of $\epsilon_f^\prime$, with $\epsilon_f^\prime$ being $0$, $\frac 1 5$, $\frac 1 2$, and $1$ times the empirical standard deviation of the zeroth-order oracle.
+We observe that the algorithm is fairly robust to how $\epsilon_f^\prime$ is chosen in general, as long as it is not chosen to be zero.